ros-navigation/docs.nav2.org/tutorials/docs/route_graph_generation.rst

 |

 Select the raster image you wish to georeference and place control point by selecting `Add Point` and clicking on the raster image.
 The control points can be modified by clicking on the control point table and typing in new values.
-Once you are satified with your control points, apply the transformation by selecting `Start Transformation`.
+Once you are satisfied with your control points, apply the transformation by selecting `Start Transformation`.

 |